AI Regulation

 This agile method has both pros and cons.
 The benefits are that the Chinese legal framework on artificial intelligence is much better at quickly responding to new tech such as generative AI.
 Whereas, in Europe, ChatGPT forced lawmakers to shoehorn specific provisions in the draft AI Act, that almost derailed negotiations.
 On the other hand, while Chinese laws on AI aren’t yet stabilized, companies risk navigating gray areas, especially as the way those rules are enforced remains murky.

-Laws that Favor AI Adoption in China
+China AI Laws that Favor AI Adoption

 The comments on April’s draft led to a significant watering down of its requirements, making it much friendlier for AI companies.
 For example, what was initially an obligation to ensure that outputs were true, became only a best effort requirement.
 Other rules on AI are those on algorithmic recommendation and deep synthesis.